 - Restorative justice facilitated through the school behaviour policy.

 - Showing respect within activities e.g. sports day, fixtures and events.
 Being good winners/losers – good team players / sports ambassadors.
 Respecting the opposing team.
 Treating others as you want to be treated.

 - Supporting the community – visits to residential homes, supporting courses and local charities – food donations/fundraising events.

 - R.E. curriculum covers different faiths and beliefs (compares and contrasts).

 - Educational visits – places of worship (Churches / Mosques) etc.

 A scheme of work has been purchased ensuring the full coverage of Sex and Relationships Education throughout the school and making sure the statutory requirements are met.

-By no means is this guidance exhaustive of the areas covered at Barming Primary School, but it does outline hey concepts and shows the coverage of Personal Development, Spiritual, Moral, Social and Cultural Education, Fundamental British Values and Sex and Relationships Education.
+By no means is this guidance exhaustive of the areas covered at Barming Primary School, but it does outline the concepts and shows the coverage of Personal Development, Spiritual, Moral, Social and Cultural Education, Fundamental British Values and Sex and Relationships Education.

-Organised by Miss Amor, the children each completed a total of 2.6 miles, which was 13 laps of the school field!
+The children each completed a total of 2.6 miles, which was 13 laps of the school field!
 They did a fabulous job and kept each other going.
 Once complete, the children were given a certificate to celebrate their achievement.